KonradBorowik/Garden-Watering-System/README.md

 # Garden-Watering-System
 PLC project

-Project created in TIA Portal on a Siemens Family PLC (Simatic-S7 1200).
+Project created in TIA Portal on a Siemens PLC (Simatic-S7 1200).